andreaestandia/metabarcoding-gt/README.md

    Assigns taxonomy to amplicon sequence variants (ASVs) using a reference database.

 9. **9_stats.qmd**
-   Summarizes the dataset, e.g., number of ASVs per sample, taxonomic composition.
+   Summarises the dataset, e.g., number of ASVs per sample, taxonomic composition.

 ---